KRakeesh04/s1/src/content/docs/properties-of-materials/basics/03-ceramics.md

 :::note

-**Glass is not an element of ceramics**.
+Glass is **not** an element of ceramics.
 Hugely differs in structure.

 :::